Federal Aid Highway Program (FAHP)

 The FAHP is a reimbursement program.
 Once projects are authorized in advance by the Federal Highway Administration (FHWA) and federal funds are obligated, the federal government reimburses states for costs as they are incurred.
 With few exceptions, federal reimbursements must be matched with state or local funds.
 For most projects in Arizona, the federal share is 94.3 percent, and the state/local share is 5.7 percent.

-- These are large files and may take a few minutes to download.
-They contain draft data and may not represent the full and final information related to any particular project(s).
+- This file contains draft data and may not represent the full and final information related to any particular project(s).
+This large file may take a few minutes to download.

-- This draft data is being provided as a convenience and may not represent the full and final information related to any particular project(s).
+- This file contains draft data and may not represent the full and final information related to any particular project(s).

 - COG/MPO Federal-Aid Funding Transfer or Loan Request Form